-From the historical point of view the Bale territory has always been strongly characterized by its vineyards and olive groves.
+From the historical point of view the Bale Valle territory has always been strongly characterised by its vineyards and olive groves.

 Historical sources refer to truly ancient agricultural traditions and the presence within the territory of plants over a thousand years old bears witness to such affirmations.

 The ancient Romans considered these sites as forming part of an oil-growing paradise.
 This is moreover testified by the remains – albeit in the form of simple fragments of mosaic decorations – of Roman villas that had adjoining mills and presses.

 The discovery of amphoras used for the storage of oil would suggest that the Romans transported the ‘green gold’ from these distant provinces back to the capital of the empire, where the precious liquid was used to prepare food for the sumptuous and lavish banquets of the patriarchs and rulers of Rome.